belcurv/angular-basics/notes/readme.md

 ## The Scope Service

+All Angular services start with a $.  **$scope is a core Angular service and an object.**  We can add variables and functions to the $scope object:
-All Angular services start with a $.  ** $scope is a core Angular service and an object.**  We can add variables and functions to the $scope object:
+All Angular services start with a $.  **$scope is a core Angular service and an object.**  We can add variables and functions to the $scope object:

     $scope.name = 'Jay';
     $scope.occupation = 'Coder';